devmehedi/honda-cbr-styled-bootstrap/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://honda-cbr-assignment-devmehedi.netlify.app).
+This project was bootstrapped with (https://honda-cbr-assignment-devmehedi.netlify.app).